oroinc/documentation/commerce/user_guide/getting_started/activities/calendars_overview.rst

 In order to add an event to a calendar:

-1. Go to the :ref:`view page <user-guide-ui-components-view-pages>` of the calendar.
+1. Go to the view page of the calendar.

 2. Click the :guilabel:`Create Calendar Event` button.